 Lodge an objection

-As an objection is a more formal process, there are rules you must follow:
+As an objection is a more formal process, with rules you must follow:

 - You must include relevant documentation supporting your grounds of objection.
 Depending on your circumstances and the objection, these could include utility notices or an insurance policy for content insurance which establish your residency at a particular property.

 When should I lodge?